 Inflammatory bowel disorders occur when inflammation affects the operation of your digestive system.
 These disorders range in severity from mild to debilitating.
-Karen S. Steed, RN, FNP, offers comprehensive diagnosis and treatment for patients with inflammatory bowel disorders.
+Karen S. Steed, RN, FNP, CFMP, offers comprehensive diagnosis and treatment for patients with inflammatory bowel disorders.
 If you think you may have one of these conditions, or if you’ve already been diagnosed with an inflammatory bowel disorder, please contact Innovative Healthcare Family Practice, located in and throughout northern Texas, including Sherman, Texas and McKinney, Texas.
 Ms. Steed is accepting patients from Frisco and Van Alstyne, Texas and is looking forward to meeting you.

 Inflammatory bowel disorders develop when some or all of your digestive tract becomes inflamed.
 The major types of inflammatory bowel disorders are ulcerative colitis, Crohn's disease, and diverticultitis.
 These disorders can cause debilitating symptoms and serious complications.

 Ulcerative colitis is a type of inflammatory bowel disease that develops when you have long-lasting sores and inflammation in the deepest lining of your rectum and large intestine.
 Some of the symptoms of this condition include:

 Crohn's disease is a chronic inflammatory disease of the intestines, especially the colon and ileum, associated with ulcers and fistulae.